Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 *.* :omfile:$log_rotation

-3. Create the output channel as a /rootfs/var/log/syslog file, and call /usr/bin/logrotate.sh if file will be larger 10Mb (10485760 bytes).
+3. Create the output channel as a /rootfs/var/log/syslog file, and call /usr/bin/logrotate.sh if the file is larger than 10Mb (10485760 bytes).

-4. Stream all data (in our case only journal logs) to the created channel from (3).
+4. Stream all data (in our case, only journal logs) to the created channel from (3).

 log rotation